zhudotexe/FIREBALL-data-processing/README.md

 # If the venv is already set up, you can skip to this step
 (venv) $ pip install -r requirements.txt
 ```

+# FIREBALL Processing Pipeline

+To reproduce the FIREBALL data processing, run these python scripts in this order:

+- `distill1_time_group.py`
+- `distill2_authors.py`
+- `distill3a_ic_regex.py`
+- `distill3b_ic_classifier_gpt.py`
+- `distill4_normalize.py` (the results of this step are included in the FIREBALL release for all instances)
+- `finetune_prep.py`

+The resulting data will be in the `extract/` directory.

+# Data Explorer
+*originally AWS Kinesis Dataset Exploration Tool*

+> **NOTE**: This code is not part of the FIREBALL preprocessing pipeline; it was used to explore the dataset and iterate
+> on heuristics early in the project.
+You can use this code to explore the dataset as well.

+This repo contains a set of tools in order to explore datasets collected via AWS Kinesis Firehose quickly and
+intuitively, while providing the framework to quickly iterate on heuristics and visualize raw data.

+- Operates directly on gzipped JSONL files output by AWS Kinesis Firehose, no extraction needed
+- Memory efficient (streaming heuristic applicator)
+- High-throughput and horizontally scalable (multiprocessing out of the box)
+- Low-latency (streaming API & client)

+I built this tool for the FIREBALL project (https://www.cis.upenn.edu/~ccb/language-to-avrae.html) and this is the
+dataset this repo is implemented for, but the tool is designed with some degree of dataset-agnosticism in mind.

+For help using this tool in your own data science project, contact me at andrz@seas.upenn.edu or view "Customizing the
+Explorer" below.

+## Step 1: Heuristics

+The first step of exploring the dataset is to define and apply heuristics to the dataset.

 ### Defining Heuristics